budavariam/budavariam.github.io/content/posts/2025-10-29-starschema-hackathon-2025/index.md

 (sidenote: yesterday night I figured out that I can use pin 25 as PWM to control the Z axis {{< emoji `:tada:` >}}).

+Since the hardware wasn't cooperating, I shifted focus to a creative feature Dénes was working on.

 Dénes had an idea to make a wordplay on digital fingerprints and someone's identifiability by their commits in a GitHub repository.
-So he was working on an algorithm to fetch commits and merge them into a seed for a random noise generator to make a [curl noise](https://en.wikipedia.org/wiki/Simulation_noise#Curl_noise) that can be transformed into an oval fingerprint like structure.
+The concept was to fetch someone's commit history and merge the data into a seed for a random noise generator to create [curl noise](https://en.wikipedia.org/wiki/Simulation_noise#Curl_noise) that can be transformed into an oval fingerprint like structure.
+Each person's commit pattern would generate a unique visual fingerprint.

 After my failure, I joined in to add his implementation to my site.
-The challenge in it was that my site only supports image processing methods written in Python, but he did it in `p5.js`, so I needed to add a new image generator method that takes a `p5.js` code, runs it and takes the image, and works with it to generate the image and the drawing.
+The challenge was that my site only supports image processing methods written in Python, but he did it in `p5.js`, so I needed to add a new image generator method to the UI that takes a `p5.js` code, runs it and takes the image, and works with it to generate the image and the drawing.

 {{< figure
     src="./fingerprint-0.png"